Corowa Battery

 The project is set to deliver significant regional investment to the area, including around 70 construction jobs and ongoing maintenance opportunities, with a focus on prioritising local workers and suppliers, to further strengthen the local community connection.
 Learn more

-Corowa Battery will be configured to preferentially charge during daytime hours, when renewable energy is at its peak, and discharge to the grid when renewable generation tapers off during evening peaks.
+Corowa Battery will be configured to charge during daytime hours, when renewable energy is at its peak, and discharge to the grid when renewable generation tapers off during evening peaks.

 This helps maximise value from Australia’s growing rooftop solar capacity, without the need for additional generation assets, and simultaneously reduces the need for carbon intensive coal generation to fill supply gaps.